Aircraft Types

 Consolidated P4Y-2 Privateer Tankers

-Consolidated P4Y-2 Privateer Tankers Hawkins & Powers of Greybull, Wyoming maintained five Privateer tankers in airworthy condition until recently.
+Hawkins & Powers of Greybull, Wyoming maintained five Privateer tankers in airworthy condition until 2002.
 Tragically, tanker #123 shed a wing and crashed near Estes Park, Colorado on July 18, 2002, killing its crew of two.
-Hawkins-Powers has four remaining airworthy Privateers.
+This page has been updated with photos of P4Y-2 Privateer N2871G at Casas Grande, Arizona on October 23, 2010.

 Douglas DC-6 and DC-7 Aerial Tankers